 I strongly believe that runners of all levels benefit hugely from the strength and resistance to injury that this preparation phase develops.
 This strength enables them to take maximum benefit from the heavy weeks of running that lie ahead, with reduced risk of sustaining an injury.

 Following on from the point above – it’s important that once you get into your marathon training block, and your mileage starts increasing in earnest, you maintain at least a maintenance level of strength and core conditioning.
 The motion of running is obviously very repetitive and cyclical in nature.
 Even a small biomechanical flaw can create imbalances in the body of a runner once mileage is increased significantly.

 A great way to break the cycle of imbalances built up by running is to maintain a combined weekly core, strength and flexibility workout in your schedule.
-If you make this a high intensity circuit session in it’s own right, you can easily justify dropping a short midweek run for this important type of workout.
+If you make this a high intensity circuit session in it’s own right, you can easily left dropping a short midweek run for this important type of workout.

 Usually I’d rather see a runner complete five runs and one of these high-tempo cross-training sessions in a week, rather than six runs and no conditioning work!

 You’ve probably heard this before, but junk miles really do hold little value!